 Builder’s Level vs Transit Level: What’s the Difference?

-Looking at a builder’s level and a transit level side by side, if you haven’t used both before, you’d be forgiven for mistaking them for the same tool.
+Looking at a builder’s level and a transit level side by side, you’d be forgiven for mistaking them for the same tool if you haven’t used both before.
 Not only do they look almost identical, but they also perform practically the same function.
-However, there is one key difference that sets the transit level apart; it can measure vertical angles.
+However, one key difference sets the transit level apart; it can measure vertical angles.

 Overview of Builder’s Level

 Builder’s levels more commonly go by the name of dumpy levels.
-They’re a relatively simple device that has been in use for many decades, though they’re not as common today since newer tools have decreased the need for their limited functionality.
+They’re a relatively simple device that has been used for many decades, though they’re not as common today since newer tools have decreased the need for their limited functionality.

 How Does a Builder’s Level Work?

-The builder’s level is pretty simple and straightforward.
-It’s basically just a small telescope on a leveling block that allows you to adjust the telescope to be level at 360°.
-This means that you can turn the level in a complete circle and it remains level no matter which direction it’s pointing.
+The builder’s level is pretty straightforward.
+It’s just a small telescope on a leveling block that allows you to adjust the position 360°.
+This means that you can turn the level in a complete circle, and it remains level no matter which direction it’s pointing.

-To set it up, you first need to stand up a heavy-duty tripod.
+To set it up, you must first set up a heavy-duty tripod.
 The builder’s level will mount securely onto the tripod.
-Then, you can use the 4 level-adjusters to slowly set the level, moving the telescope around as you do to ensure that it’s level at all 360°.
+Then, you can use the level adjusters to set the level, moving the telescope around to ensure it’s level at all 360°.

-But you can’t use this by yourself.
+But you can’t use the builder’s level by yourself.
 There must be something to measure.
-So, you’ll need to have a partner standing at another location some distance from the level holding a measuring rod.
-Crosshairs in the level will allow you to pinpoint a measurement on that rod, which you can then compare to measurements taken from other points.
+So, you’ll need a partner standing at another location holding a measuring rod.
+Crosshairs in the level will allow you to pinpoint a measurement on the rod, which you can then compare to measurements taken from other points.

 What It’s Used For

-But the builder’s level can only move horizontally.
+However, the builder’s level can only move horizontally.
 Once it’s set, you can no longer adjust it vertically.
-If you attempt to do so, you’ll have to reset it and retake all of your measurements.
+If you attempt to do so, you’ll have to reset it and retake all your measurements.

 Overview of Transit Level